LcosmosS/S.T.A.R.-Labs/2_STARMAP.md

 **Phase 2**: Dynamic time evolution with entropy cohomology, symbolic law refinement.
 **Phase 3**: High-resolution S.T.A.R.M.A.P. maps and integration with S.M.A.T. for mission planning.
 **Phase 4**: Public release of interactive cosmic maps and open-source mission analysis toolkit.

 ---

-**S.T.A.R.M.A.P.** transforms abstract number theory into concrete, explorable maps of the cosmos — and ultimately into practical tools for humanity’s expansion beyond Earth.

----